mxvements/ft_born2beroot/hoja_de_correccion.md

 ### Simple setup

 + Ensure that the machine does not have a graphical environment at launch.
 A password will be requested before attempting to connect to this machine.
-Finllay, connect with a user with the help of the student being evaluated.
+Finally, connect with a user with the help of the student being evaluated.
 This user must not be root.
 Pay attention to the password chosen, it must follow the rules imposed in the subject.
 + Check that the UFW service is started with the help of the evaluator
 + Check that the SSH service is started with the help of the evaluator.
-+ Check that the cchosen operating system is Debian or Rocky with the help of the evaluator.
++ Check that the chosen operating system is Debian or Rocky with the help of the evaluator.
 If something does not work as expected or is not clearly explained, the evaluator stops here.

 **Comprobar que no hay ninguna interfaz grafica en uso**
 ```sh